mdumke/hadoop-example/2-example-app/README.md

 We've covered a lot of ground.
 From reviewing Unix pipelines for analytics processing, we went on to discussing the basics of *MapReduce* and have seen that there is a `sort` step in between that must not be overlooked.
 Finally, we have gone through an implementation of a *MapReduce* job in Python, all on test data from our bird tracking application.

 These are only the basics of the *MapReduce* framework.
 What do we do if data is unbalanced and overloads a single reducer?
-Should it be persisted between different stages in a chained job?
+What if we cannot use <TAB> for demarcating keys and values?
 And how can we practically perform more complex operations such as SQL-like joins on massive, distributed datasets?

 These are all valid, yet more advanced questions.
-For now, we have achieved what we set out to do: get a basic understanding of *MapReduce* and create some test data for an example application.
-We can not turn back to Hadoop and see how we can run our analytics jobs there.
+For now, we have hopefully achieved what we set out to do: get a basic understanding of *MapReduce* and create some test data for an example application.
+We can now turn back to Hadoop and see how we can run our new analytics jobs there.